 - i.
-In respect of company's Property, Plant and Equipment and Intangible Assets:- - (a) The Company does not have any Property, Plant and Equipment and intangible Assets, clause 3 (i)(a), (i)(b),(i)(c) and (i)(d)of the Order is not applicable to the Company. - (b) No proceedings have been initiated during the year or are pending against the Company as at March 31, 2022 for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (as amended in 2016) and rules made thereunder. - ii. (a) The Company does not have any inventory and hence reporting under clause 3(ii)(a) of the Order is not applicable. - (b) The company the Company has not been sanctioned any working capital limits in excess of five crore rupees in aggregate from banks and financial institutions on the basis of security of current assets at any point of time of the year.
-Accordingly, clause 3(ii)(b) of the Order is not applicable to the Company. - iii.
+In respect of company's Property, Plant and Equipment and Intangible Assets:- - (a) (A)The Company has maintained proper records showing full particulars, including quantitative details and situation of Property, Plant and Equipment. - (B) The Company has maintained proper records showing full particulars of intangible Assets. - (b) The Property, Plant and Equipment of the Company have been physically verified by the Management during the year and no material discrepancies have been noticed on such verification.
+In our opinion, the frequency of verification is reasonable. - (c) The Title Deeds of immovable properties are held in the name of company. - (d) The Company has not revalued any of its Property, Plant and Equipment and intangible assets during the year. - (e) No proceedings have been initiated during the year or are pending against the Company as at March 31, 2022 for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (as amended in 2016) and rules made thereunder. - ii. (a) The Company does not have any inventory and hence reporting under clause 3(ii)(a) of the Order is not applicable. - (b) The company has borrowings from banks on the basis of security of current assets.
+The quarterly returns or statements of current assets filed by the company with banks are in agreement with the books of accounts. - iii.
 The Company has not made any investments, granted secured/ unsecured loans/advances in nature of loans, or stood guarantee, or provided security to any parties.
-Therefore, the reporting under clause 3 (iii)(a), (iii)(b), (iii)(d), (iii)(e) and (iii)(f) of the Order are not applicable to the Company. - iv.
+Therefore, the reporting under clause 3 (iii)(a), (iii)(b),(iii)(c), (iii)(d), (iii)(e) and (iii)(f) of the Order are not applicable to the Company. - iv.
 The Company has not granted any loans or made any investments or provided any guarantees or security to the parties covered under Sections 185 and 186.
 Therefore, the reporting under clause 3(iv) of the Order are not applicable to the Company. - v.
 The Company has not accepted any deposits or amounts which are deemed to be deposits from the public within the meaning of Sections 73, 74, 75 and 76 of the Act and the Rules framed there under to the extent notified.
 Hence, reporting under clause 3(v) of the Order is not applicable. - vi.
 The maintenance of cost records has not been specified by the Central Government under subsection (1) of section 148 of the Companies Act, 2013 for the business activities carried out by the Company.
-Hence, reporting under clause (vi) of the Order is not applicable to the Company. - vii.
-In respect of statutory dues: - (a) In our opinion, the Company has generally been regular in depositing undisputed statutory dues, including Goods and Services tax, Provident Fund, Employees' State Insurance, Income Tax, Sales Tax, Service Tax, duty of Custom, duty of Excise, Value Added Tax, Cess and other material statutory dues applicable to it with the appropriate authorities.
+Hence, reporting under clause (vi) of the Order is not applicable to the Company.

+vii.
+In respect of statutory dues:

+(a) In our opinion, the Company has generally been regular in depositing undisputed statutory dues, including Goods and Services tax, Provident Fund, Employees' State Insurance, Income Tax, Sales Tax, Service Tax, duty of Custom, duty of Excise, Value Added Tax, Cess and other material statutory dues applicable to it with the appropriate authorities.